Fairblock/docs/docs/Fairrates.md

 ## TL;DR

 Traditional Finance (TradFi) has been relying on sealed-bid, single-price auctions to sell trillions of dollars of fixed-rate debt (US Treasury bills and repo) because they hide order flow and clear at a single, fair price.
 By contrast, onchain lending is dominated by variable-rate even as appetite for fixed income soars.
 The fixed-rate auction designs in the market today still leak bids by keepers.
-Fairates brings TradFi’s auction model onchain with *leaderless* sealed-bid auctions: one fixed rate for everyone who wins and no one can censor or frontrun your order.
+Fairrates brings TradFi’s auction model onchain with *leaderless* sealed-bid auctions: one fixed rate for everyone who wins and no one can censor or frontrun your order.

 - TradFi solved fixed‑rate lending [decades ago](https://home.treasury.gov/system/files/136/archive-documents/upas.pdf) with sealed‑bid, single price auctions so nobody can copy‑trade you, everyone clears at one fair rate, and price discovery is fast.
 The [U.S. Treasury](https://www.treasurydirect.gov/auctions/how-auctions-work/) still finances itself this way.
 - DeFi lending is massive ([$65B+ TVL](https://defillama.com/protocols/lending)) but still mostly floating‑rate.
 Fixed‑rate income is clearly in demand, but fixed‑rate lending itself is still tiny and leaks information.
 - Morpho V2 [announced](https://morpho.org/blog/morpho-v2-liberating-the-potential-of-onchain-loans/) fixed‑rate, fixed‑term direction, but bids are remain fully exposed onchain.
-Fairates runs the auction itself confidentially and leaderlessly, then settles onchain at a single clearing rate.
+Fairrates runs the auction itself confidentially and leaderlessly, then settles onchain at a single clearing rate.
-- Fairates: leaderless, sealed‑bid auctions (no privileged decryptor, no manipulation, no slippage tax) that clear one fixed rate for all winners, replicating how the world’s largest debt markets already operate.
+- Fairrates: leaderless, sealed‑bid auctions (no privileged decryptor, no manipulation, no slippage tax) that clear one fixed rate for all winners, replicating how the world’s largest debt markets already operate.

 ---